 B2.
 Land Reform & Industrialization: Key to China’s post-1949 Miracle – S Adler

 Colombo professor Sirimal Abeyratne spoke on China’s economy at the PRC’s 71st anniversary celebration at the BMICH.
 He repeated an oft-repeated untruth: “The miracle began in China after 1980.”
-That’s all wrong.
+He is all wrong!
 The capitalist media and economists, dedicated to promoting an innumerate illiteracy, shirk from pointing to China’s ‘Revolution’ in land reform and heavy industry, that laid the solid foundation for its later ‘miracle’, let alone its shift from making capital goods to consumer goods.